Manoj-hc/JSX-conversion/README.md

   }
 };

-# To create  a build directory with a production build
+- To create  a build directory with a production build

-npm run build
+# npm run build

-### `npm start`
+# npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.